camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 export AWS_SECRET_ACCESS_KEY_ES=$(terraform output -raw s3_aws_secret_access_key)
 ```

-2. From the folder `aws/dual-region/scripts` of the repository execute the script [create_elasticsearch_secrets.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/create_elasticsearch_secrets.sh).
-It will use the exported environment variables from step 1 to create the required secret within the Camunda namespaces.
+2. From the folder `aws/dual-region/scripts` of the repository, execute the script [create_elasticsearch_secrets.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/create_elasticsearch_secrets.sh).
+This will use the exported environment variables from **Step 1** to create the required secret within the Camunda namespaces.
 Those have previously been defined and exported via the [environment prerequisites](#environment-prerequisites).

 ```bash
 ./create_elasticsearch_secrets.sh
 ```

 3. Unset environment variables to reduce the risk of potential exposure.
-The script is spawned in a subshell and can't modify the environment variables without extra workarounds.
+The script is spawned in a subshell and can't modify the environment variables without extra workarounds:

 ```bash
 unset AWS_ACCESS_KEY_ES